0. Setting up computing resources

 The statistical inference in this course requires some computations that may take significant computing resources, several hours on multiple cores for some problems later in the term.
 There are a few approaches you can take.

-In this section of the lesson, we will go through setup of your own machine, followed by instructions on how to use Google Colab and AWS.
+In this section of the lesson, we will go through setup of your own machine, followed by instructions on how to use Google Colab.